 The applicant aims to complete the full redevelopment of the property by advancing to the next phase.
 After extensive testing, consultant evaluations, cost assessments, and market feedback, it has become clear that adaptively reusing the existing structure is not feasible.
 While the building lacked the character of vintage industrial spaces, the original intent was always to preserve as much as possible but hired consultants and contractors have advised that the existing steel structure of columns and girders are compromised because of decades of exposure to water and the elements.
 The building as it stands remains unusable.
-The recommended course of action is to demolish and rebuild the existing structure.
+In addition, the current Planned Development site program has struggled to find interest from tenants and prospective clients for the past several years.
+The owners/developers have received significant market interest in the proposed revision.
+The recommended course of action is to demolish the existing structure and rebuild.